Double Dragon (video game): Gameplay

 The game is divided into four different stages or "missions", which consist of a city slum, a factory, a forest, and the gang's hideout.
 The first three levels takes place in a single long map, with the change in background music indicating the presence of a boss character.
 When a boss is defeated, the remaining underlings will retreat and the player character will enter an automatic transition sequence where he will walk into the next stage.
 There's also another transmission sequence near the end of the third stage just as the player reaches the entrance of the gang's hideout.
-The fourth and final stage is set inside the hideout on a separate map as the player fight their way through numerous traps until reaching the main hall where Willy awaits.
+The fourth and final stage is set inside the hideout on a separate map as the players fight their way through numerous traps until reaching the main hall where Willy awaits.
 The Double Dragon title theme plays during this period.
 The game normally ends if Willy is defeated by a single player, but if both Lee brothers manage to complete the game together, they will be forced to fight each other in order to determine who will win Marian's affections.
 Both life gauges are refilled, any extra lives are taken away, and the timer is reset for this fight.